-EPA requires all emissions modeling be done with their Motor Vehicle Emissions Simulator Model (MOVES) at both the regional and project level.
-For CO hot-spot analysis, projects that pass using the WASIST model do not need to conduct dispersion modeling.
+EPA requires all conformity emissions modeling be done with their Motor Vehicle Emissions Simulator Model (MOVES) at both the regional and project level.

+EPA has approved the use of the Washington State Intersection Screening Tool (WASIST) for CO hot-spot analysis because it is based on the current version of MOVES (MOVES2014).
+Projects that pass using WASIST do not need to conduct dispersion modeling.
 Recent updates to EPA's Appendix W allows for CO dispersion screening analysis using CAL3QHC (only needed if the project fails WASIST analysis).

-For PM dispersion analysis or a refined CO analysis, the CALINE series may be used until approximately December 2019.
-After that time, EPA requires AERMOD be used.
+For PM dispersion analysis or a refined CO analysis, EPA requires AERMOD be used.